 - Select the appropriate growing medium: Use a succulent and cacti mix to provide ample aeration and dryness to the root zone.
-You can prepare a healthy potting mix by mixing sand, coco peat, and plenty of perlites.
+Or, prepare potting mix for Aloe Vera plants by mixing some sand, coco peat, and plenty of perlites.

-- Planting the Aloe Vera: Position your Aloe Vera plant into the 2/3 filled pot and cover it with more potting soil making sure the leaves remain above the substrate.
+- Planting the Aloe Vera: Position your Aloe Vera plant into the 2/3 filled pot and cover it with more potting soil, ensuring the leaves remain above the substrate.